icdevsorg/ovs-ledger/icrc86.md

 #### icrc86_claim_domain

 This function allows a user or a project to claim a domain for managing their domains within the system.
-The claim request includes the domain identifier, an set of controlling principals, and a validation code for cases where automated verification is required.
+The claim request includes the domain identifier, a set of controlling principals, and a validation code for cases where automated verification is required.

 Initial requests for a validation code are made with the validationCode property null.
 This provided code can then be used to verify that the requested owner owns the indicated domain.